nrminor/refman/README.md

 Note that, as documented in the help menu for `refman`, `reg` and `r` are aliases for the `register` subcommand.
 All `refman` subcommands have shorthand aliases.
 Also, URLs _must be provided between quotes_.

-Before completing the registration process, `refman` uses the Rust [`lychee` library](https://crates.io/crates/lychee-lib) to check that each provided URL is valid and points to resource that exists.
+Before completing the registration process, `refman` uses the Rust [`lychee` library](https://crates.io/crates/lychee-lib) to check that each provided URL is valid and points to a resource that exists.
 This prevents invalid entries to `refman.toml` when managed through the command-line interface.

 #### Downloading Datasets